 • Turn the oven to broil, and broil the pork chops, 4 to 6 inches from the heat, for an additional 2-4 minutes, or until they reach an internal temperature of 140°F.

-• Remove the pork chops from the oven and place them on a plate to rest for 5 minutes before serving, allowing the temperature to rise to 145°F.
+• Remove the pork chops from the oven and transfer them to a plate to rest for 5 minutes before serving, allowing the temperature to rise to 145°F.

 Video